Subscription Business Model

 Streaming services

-They are some of the most famous companies that apply the model, including Netflix, for example.
+Some of the most famous companies that apply this model include Netflix.
 These businesses are based on offering content and the experience they provide to the user.
 The customer has access to a huge catalog of content as long as they keep paying.
 Some of the companies that apply this business model also use the freemium strategy.
-This is the case of Spotify, for example, which captures new customers through the free option.
+For example, Spotify captures new customers through the free option.
 Today, half of its users are already paying.

 Monthly subscription boxes and kits